 Common Foot & Lower Limb Injuries

-Strain from overstretching, partial and even full thickness rupture of the Achilles tendon is a common cricket injury.
-Although the Achilles is the thickest and strongest tendon in the body, it can be strained by chronic overuse, particularly in players with low arches and pronation of the foot.
-Appropriate footwear and Custom Cricket Shoes and foot orthotics coupled with physiotherapy and eccentric strengthening and stretching exercises are paramount in the treatment of this condition.
+Strain from overstretching, tearing or rupturing the Achilles tendon is a very common cricket injury that we see and treat.
+Although the Achilles is the thickest and strongest tendon in the body, it can be strained by chronic overuse, particularly in players with low arches and flatter (pronated) feet.
+Appropriate footwear, Custom Cricket Shoes modifications and foot orthotics coupled with eccentric strengthening and stretching exercises are paramount in the treatment of this condition.
 This is because these conditions are chronic in nature and likely to recur if the underlying biomechanical problems are not addressed.

-Acute strain is also common in fast bowlers who sprint for several kilometres per day.
-GPS data showed that Mitchell Johnson sprinted over 23 kilometers in distance reaching speeds in excess of and this included 144 sprints on the first day of the Boxing Day Test in 2013.
-(Cricket.com.au 29th December 2013).
-Older batters with tight calf muscles are most at risk of developing Achilles injuries and we have treated some of the best international top order batsmen who said they could have prolonged their careers a few more years if they had been treated sooner.
+Older batters with tight calf muscles are most at risk of developing Achilles injuries and we have treated some of the best international top-order batsmen who said they could have prolonged their careers a few more years if they had been treated sooner.

 Stress Fractures of the Foot & Leg

 Stress fractures are overuse injuries and can be complex conditions to treat.
 Important treatment components include:

 - Footwear modifications including sole stiffening & a forefoot rocker

 - Biomechanical assessment in consultation with the team’s bowling coach, physiotherapist, and sports medicine doctor